 Conference participants who wish to organize religious services may do so in two rooms dedicated to daily services (traditional and egalitarian).
-Chicago-area synagogues are listed here.
+Boston-area synagogues are listed here.

 To request accommodations, please indicate your request on the conference registration form (deadline August 31).
-Requests may also be sent by email to Michelle Katz, Director of Membership and Conference Content at firstname.lastname@example.org.
-All requests, made either through the conference registration form or by email are kept private and reviewed only by Michelle Katz.
+Requests may also be sent by email to Mary Arnstein, Conference Content Manager at firstname.lastname@example.org.
+All requests, made either through the conference registration form or by email, are kept confidential.
 Typical requests include a pre-conference orientation tour, description of visuals, or wheelchair access to all areas.